Home ImprovementSaving Money and Energy With Home Insulation

 One of the first things you need to do is to examine your home’s heating system and insulation.
 Very often there is a problem with the boiler or the piping, which leads to rise in humidity levels within the walls.
 This can also cause the appearance of black mould, which is a health hazard.
 Hence, the importance of annual boiler servicing.

 If everything is in order with the heating system, inspect the sealing of your windows, as well as any entrances leading to the outside world.
 Chances are a cold draft is causing condensation on your windows due to its clash with the warm temperature inside your house.
 If you have any suspicions of drafty windows, consult with a door and window repair expert.

 Tumble dryers are a good way to ensure you have clean and dry clothes to wear to work the next day, especially during the cold seasons.
-However, if you don’t look after and inspect your tumble dryer regularly, it may start dispersing the water it absorbs from your laundry into your home.
+However, if you don’t install your tumble dryer correctly, it may start dispersing the water it absorbs from your laundry into your home.

 As you may have noticed, the common theme here is maintenance.
 Routine upkeep is the solution to many house problems.
 Another thing on your list for items to examine should be the extractor fans around your home.
 If you have noticed that your bathroom extractor fan is not working properly, you might want to check our dedicated post.